Snapp-Mobile/SnappTheming/Sources/SnappTheming/SnappTheming.docc/SnappTheming.md

 # ``SnappTheming``

-Framework for constructing design themes from JSON declarations.
+Framework for parsing design theme declarations from JSON.

 ## Overview